Understanding and Predicting the Memorability of Outdoor Natural Scenes: Outdoor natural scene memorability database

 \section{Outdoor natural scene memorability database}

 As a first step towards understanding and predicting the memorability of outdoor nature scenes, we build the LNSIM database.
 Our LNSIM database is specifically established for the memorability of outdoor natural scenes, which is more than 10 times larger than the previous NSIM database \cite{Lu2016Predicting}.
-In our LNSIM database, we obtain the ground-truth memorability score of each image through the subjective experiment with 104 volunteers, called ``memory game''.
-Besides, scene category is a essential feature of outdoor natural scenes, and may contribute to predicting the memorability.
+In our LNSIM database, we follow \cite{isola2011makes} and \cite{isola2014makes} to utilize the memory game with 104 volunteers for obtaining the ground-truth memorability score of each image.
+Besides, scene category is an essential feature of outdoor natural scenes, and may contribute to predicting the memorability.
 Therefore, we also annotate each image in our LNSIM database with scene category label.

 \textbf{Collecting images.} In our LNSIM database, there are in total 2,632 outdoor natural scene images.
-For obtaining these outdoor natural scene images, we first selected 6,886 images, which contain outdoor natural scenes from the existing databases, including MIR Flickr \cite{Huiskes2008The}, MIT1003 \cite{Judd2009Learning}, NUSEF \cite{NUSEF2010}, SUN \cite{Xiao2010}, affective image database \cite{Machajdik2010Affective}, and AVA database \cite{Murray2012AVA}.
+For obtaining these images, we first selected 6,886 images, which contain outdoor natural scenes from the existing databases, including MIR Flickr \cite{Huiskes2008The}, MIT1003 \cite{Judd2009Learning}, NUSEF \cite{NUSEF2010}, SUN \cite{Xiao2010}, affective image database \cite{Machajdik2010Affective}, and AVA database \cite{Murray2012AVA}.
 Since the outdoor natural scene images are hard to be distinguished, 5 volunteers were asked to select the outdoor natural scene images from 6,886 images with the following two criteria \cite{Lu2016Predicting}:

 (1) Each image is with outdoor natural scenes.

 (2) Each image is only composed of outdoor natural scenes, not having any human, animal and man-made object.